mahajanrevant/Deep-Learning-Follow-me/README.md

 * batch_size: number of training samples/images that get propagated through the network in a single pass.
 * num_epochs: number of times the entire training dataset gets propagated through the network.
-* steps_per_epoch: number of batches of training images that go through the network in 1 epoch.
-We have provided you with a default     value.
-One recommended value to try would be based on the total number of images in training dataset divided by the batch_size.
+* steps_per_epoch: number of batches of training images that go through the network in 1 epoch.Recommended value to try would be based on the total number of images in training dataset divided by the batch_size.
 * validation_steps: number of batches of validation images that go through the network in 1 epoch.
 This is similar to steps_per_epoch, except validation_steps is for the validation dataset.
 We have provided you with a default value for this as well.
 * workers: maximum number of processes to spin up.
 This can affect your training speed and is dependent on your hardware.
 We have provided a recommended value to work with.

+## Tuning

+The following values for the above mentioned hyper parameters were used:-

+* learning_rate = 0.01
+* batch_size = 40
+* num_epochs = 110
+* steps_per_epoch = int(4131/batch_size)-1
+* validation_steps = int(1000/batch_size)-1

+The recommended learning rate was used to train this model.
+The idea was to train with a small batch size but multiple times.
+This is why batch size was 30 while the number of epochs was 110.
+Previously tried values for the num_epochs were 70,90.
+The training error starts to diverge around epoch number 120.
+Although the validation error starts diverging from the training error at around epoch number 30, this was no the case for all tries.
+Also, validation error stays about the same, although oscillating.Further accuracy could have been gained by using a bigger batch_size.

+## Results

+The validation score obtained was __0.453975601959__ which is above the required goal.

+## Improvements